deafnv/file-server-api/README.md

 Basic file server with API routes for CRUD.

+Authorization for a single admin api key/password, giving permissions for state-changing interactions like creating new folders, or uploading files.
+Unauthorized users will still be a able to view and download the files.

 ## Usage

 Clone, create `.env` file with variables, run `npm install` and `npm start`.
 The server should start on port 80, and 443 if configured with HTTPS.
 See `.env.template` for details on the environment variable format.